-In addition to serving its signature menu items, The Capital Grille (with a location in Phoenix and Scottsdale) will also offer a slow-roasted turkey with brioche stuffing, French green beans with Marcona almonds, and cranberry pear chutney; these dishes will also be accompanied by mashed potatoes to share.
-Pumpkin cheesecake will be offered for an additional fee.
-This meal is served from 11 a.m. to 9 p.m., and reservations, especially for the Phoenix location, are highly recommended.
+In addition to serving its signature menu items, The Capital Grille (with locations in Phoenix and Scottsdale) offers a slow-roasted turkey with brioche stuffing, French green beans with Marcona almonds, and cranberry pear chutney; these dishes will also be accompanied by mashed potatoes to share.
+Pumpkin cheesecake is included for an additional fee.

-For a casual Thanksgiving Day dinner, Brittlebush Bar & Grill overlooking The Westin Kierland Golf Course will feature a stuffed turkey sandwich with cranberry relish, arugula, and Applewood-smoked bacon on vanilla brioche bread served with sweet potato fries.
+For a casual Thanksgiving Day dinner, try Brittlebush Bar & Grill which overlooks The Westin Kierland Golf Course and has a lovely rock fireplace and local craft beer.

-The Thanksgiving Day buffet includes main dishes such as herb-roasted turkey with cranberry sauce and herb-crusted prime rib, as well as sides, including sage stuffing, green bean casserole, roasted vegetables, candied sweet potatoes, assorted mini desserts and pies, and non-alcoholic beverages.
+The restaurant in the McCormick Ranch Golf Club in Scottsdale features a full buffet with all the fixings on Thanksgiving Day, including main dishes such as herb-roasted turkey with cranberry sauce and herb-crusted prime rib, as well as sides such as sage stuffing, roasted vegetables, assorted mini desserts and pies, and non-alcoholic beverages.

-Available from 1 to 8 p.m., Prado at Omni Scottsdale Resort and Spa will be serving holiday favorites including roasted pumpkin soup, slow roast turkey, lamb osso buco, and pumpkin cheesecake with lemon frosting.
+Prado at Omni Scottsdale Resort and Spa in Scottsdale will be serving holiday favorites and a four-course menu, including roasted pumpkin soup, slow roast turkey, lamb osso buco, and desserts such as pumpkin cheesecake with lemon frosting or bread pudding.